robertoteto6/EMob/README.md

 This project aims to provide an application to follow electronic sports competitions with a design inspired by Fotmob.
 It was bootstrapped with [Next.js](https://nextjs.org) using [`create-next-app`](https://nextjs.org/docs/app/api-reference/cli/create-next-app).

 The dashboard now fetches match data from the [PandaScore API](https://api.pandascore.co), displaying recent professional Dota 2 games.
+It also includes a chatbot powered by the Gemini Flash model to answer eSports questions.

 ## Getting Started